jacoblockett/yugipedia-gql/README.md

 ## Redirects

 This wrapper will make an attempt to resolve redirects as best as possible.
-That means querying the set for [`"LOB"`](https://yugipedia.com/wiki/LOB) and [`"Legend of Blue Eyes White Dragon"`](https://yugipedia.com/wiki/Legend_of_Blue_Eyes_White_Dragon) should yield the same page.
-It's not perfect, though, and relies on the API's internal ability to resolve redirects so it's best to try to make sure names you provide lead to an active page before querying for it if you're able to beforehand.
+It does so by coercing lowercase, uppercase, propercase, titlecase, and sentencecase variations of your provided details and querying them all against the API efficiently.
+To test this, you can try a `set` query with each of the following set names for the [Legend of Blue Eyes White Dragon](https://yugipedia.com/wiki/Legend_of_Blue_Eyes_White_Dragon) set; they should all succeed.

+* lob
+* Lob
+* LOB
+* Legend of Blue Eyes White Dragon
+* legend of blue eyes white dragon
+* legend_of_blue_eyes_white_dragon
+* leGEND Of Blue eyeS whitE DRaGON

+It's not infallible, unfortunately, so do try your best to make sure you spell things correctly.

-## Errors
+## Errors/Warnings

-Errors come in two varieties - Those produced by the Yugipedia API and those produced by malformed GraphQL query syntax.
-Both will populate the error object on the type it was called on in the `{ error: { code: number, message: string } }` format.
-It is highly recommended to include the error object in every query you make - results may be confusing otherwise.
-Codes to be aware of:

-__`200`__ : OK - The request produced no errors and the results shouldn't be malformed.
+Errors have recently been overhauled to be more reliable and informative.
+The errors and warnings keys are nullable, meaning they will be `null` if nothing populated them.
+If something exists, they will be an array of errors or warnings respectively.

+#### Basic Categories:

+* __`3xx`__ - These are reserved for warnings
+* __`4xx`__ - These are reserved for errors originating from data collection, such as scraping and/or API errors
+* __`5xx`__ - These are reserved for internal errors, such as GQL query syntax errors or fatal errors (usually my fault; sorry in advance!)

+#### Breakdown - 3xx:

+* __`300 <Missing Data>`__ - Describes data that is missing when it was expected by a parser or formatter.
+* __`301 <Missing/Corrupted Data>`__ - Describes data that is missing or corrupted as a resource on the fetched endpoint. (to be clear, it's data that _should_ exist, but for some reason doesn't)

+#### Breakdown - 4xx:

-__`400`__ : Bad Request - The request you made doesn't match the type of data you asked for.
-This might happen if the page name you provided for a card query matches an archetype page, for example.
+* __`400 <Bad Request>`__ - The data that was requested doesn't match the data that was found.
+For instance, if a name you provided for the `card` query matches a set instead, etc.

-__`404`__ : Not Found - The request you made doesn't actually exist.
-This might be a spelling error or a lack of resources on the Yugipedia server matching your request.

-__`500`__ : Server Error - This is expected to only be GraphQL syntax errors.
-Expect the message on this to be a JSON string representing an array of errors found.

-> ⚠️ If you happen upon an error code or weird message that doesn't really fit these descriptions, please create an issue about it.
-In the issue, make sure to provide your relevant code that caused the error so I can reproduce it, and a screenshot or copy/pasta of what I should expect to see.
+* __`402 <Scrape Failed>`__ - A scraping request failed.
+Most likely this will be caused by Yugipedia not being in good health for one reason or another.
+* __`403 <API Error>`__ - The underlying SMW/MW API produced an error.
+* __`404 <Data Not Found>`__ - The data you requested doesn't exist as a resource on the providing server.
+This will most likely occur due to spelling errors.

+#### Breakdown - 5xx:
+* __`500 <GQL Error>`__ - These errors are produced by the underlying GraphQL interpreter, usually denoting syntax errors or issues.
+* __`501 <Unknown Error>`__ - The errors that was raised is known to be unknown.
+These will be random, uncaught and untested errors that are thrown by anyone from anywhere down the chain.
+These shouldn't be common, but still might occur.

 ## Schema

 Below are some helpful descriptions of various fields found on root types.
-The entire schema definition can be found [here](https://github.com/jacoblockett/yugipedia-gql/blob/main/gql/SCHEMA.md).
+The entire schema definition can be found [here](https://github.com/jacoblockett/yugipedia-gql/blob/main/gql/SCHEMA.gql).

 ### ___`card(name: String!): Card <RootQuery>`___